 “It’s become clear to me especially after the numbers we saw yesterday that our current restrictions are not enough,” Edwards said at a news conference.
 “Closing bars are not a step I wanted to take, but bars have proven to be a hotspot for the spread of the coronavirus.”

 Under the order, masks will be mandatory statewide unless medical condition makes it difficult to wear a mask.
-The governor said it will be effective both indoors and outdoors, whenever cannot be physically distancing from others is not possible.
+The governor said it will be effective both indoors and outdoors, whenever physically distancing from others is not possible.

 The order will go into effect at 12:01 a.m.
 Monday and is set to expire July 24, 2020, but could be extended.

 Face coverings will be required for everyone ages 8 and older except for the following: